bcgov/GDX-Analytics/web_trackers/README.md

 ## To Run
 **Please Confirm with GDX Analytics before add the tracker to a web site.**
-Add this script in the header section of the html page.
-Currently this script is connecting to the test instance of Snowplow (Snowplow Mini), when the development work is done the collector will have to be changed to the main pipeline.
-When adding to a standalone site please remove the '//' before the <script> tag at the top and bottom of the tracker.
+Add this script in the header section of the html page in a `<script type="text/javascript">` block.

+This script connects to the test instance of Snowplow (Snowplow Mini).
+When the testing is completed, the collector must be changed to use the main Snowplow pipeline.
+Please contact the GDX Analytics Team for instructions to move to the production version. **NOTE:** You should not use the test version on a production site.

 ## Getting Help